Rate-Splitting Multiple Access to Mitigate the Curse of Mobility in (Massive) MIMO Networks: Simulation Results

-Figures~\ref{fig:tp_doppler_qc2qp2_quadriga}~and~\ref{fig:tp_doppler_qc3qp3_quadriga} demonstrate the throughput results for $n_{t}=64$, $n_{r}=4$, $K=8$ and different values of $Q_{c}$ and $Q_{p}$.
-RSMA achieves a significant throughput gain compared to SDMA and even RSMA with $Q_{c}=1$.
+Fig.~\ref{fig:tp_doppler_qc2qp2_quadriga}~and~\ref{fig:tp_doppler_qc3qp3_quadriga} demonstrate the throughput results for $n_{t}=64$, $n_{r}=4$, $K=8$ and different values of $Q_{c}$ and $Q_{p}$.
 The throughput curve of RSMA is observed to have a non-monotonic behaviour since the power allocation algorithm is sub-optimal for systems with multiple receive antennas, thus resulting in loss of throughput for specific user speed values.
-However, the figures clearly show that RSMA with the proposed power allocation algorithm can perform significantly better than SDMA even with multi-antenna receivers.
+The figures clearly show that RSMA with the proposed power allocation algorithm can perform significantly better than SDMA also with multi-antenna receivers.
 Future works include the refinement of the lower bound derivations and the closed-form solution for the power allocation algorithm for systems with multi-antenna receivers.